E-commerce

 AI / human support | medium | medium | accurate answers, escalation |

 If the leak is between cart and payment, start with the checkout funnel before redesigning the homepage.
-If sessions bounce on product pages, first enrich content and proof before buying more cold traffic.
+If sessions bounce on product pages, enrich the content and proof points first before buying more cold traffic.

 Reading example

-An apparel brand sees mobile traffic rise after social media campaigns, but observes weak mobile checkout.
-The team first tests highlighting delivery times and returns above the fold, then express checkout, before an aesthetic theme touch-up.
+A ready-to-wear brand sees mobile traffic rise after social media campaigns, but notices weak mobile checkout.
+The team first tests highlighting delivery times and returns above the fold, then express checkout, before making an aesthetic theme update.

-No CRO lever can compensate for a false availability promise or understated shipping times.
-When merchandising and operations do not follow the same roadmap, conversion may rise briefly and then collapse under cancellations and negative reviews.
+No CRO lever can compensate for a false stock availability promise or underestimated shipping times.
+When merchandising and operations are not following the same roadmap, conversion may rise briefly and then collapse under cancellations and negative reviews.

-Synchronize site messaging with actual warehouse capacity: “ships in X days” banners must be driven by the same rules as the OMS or Shopify admin, not only by the marketing calendar.
+Synchronize site messages with the warehouse’s actual capacity: the “ships in X days” banners must be driven by the same rules as the OMS or Shopify admin, not just the marketing calendar.

 Retail media and marketplaces

-On some marketplaces, visibility is also paid for after the first purchase: customer lifetime value calculation differs from direct-to-consumer (D2C) sales.
-If you compare conversion rates across channels, document commissions, SLAs, and attribution; otherwise, you will overinvest in a lever that appears to “convert” on the surface but is fragile in terms of margin.
+On some marketplaces, visibility is also paid for after the first purchase: the customer lifetime value calculation differs from direct-to-consumer (D2C) sales.
+If you compare conversion rates across channels, document commissions, SLAs and attribution; otherwise, you’ll overinvest in a lever that “converts” on the surface but is fragile in margin.

 Qstomy: AI sales and support agent